cloudsimplus/cloudsimplus/README.md

 ## Adding it as a Maven Dependency into Your Own Project

 You can add CloudSim Plus API module, that is the only one required to build simulations, as a dependency inside the pom.xml file or your own maven project, as presened below (check if the informed version is the latest one).
-By this way you can start building your simulations from scratch.
+This way you can start building your simulations from scratch.

 ```xml
 <dependency>